Fish and Wildlife Service, Interior.

 4. Education Programs

 Provide services in interpretation, outdoor classroom instruction, visitor center operations, and volunteer coordination both on and off National Wildlife Refuge lands in a variety of communities.
 Also assisting with environmental education and outreach efforts in local villages.

 5. Environmental Contaminants Program

 Conduct activities associated with identifying and removing toxic chemicals, which help prevent harm to fish, wildlife and their habitats.
-The activities required for environmental contaminant management may include, but are not limited to, analysis of pollution data, removal of underground storage tanks, specific cleanup activities, and field data gathering efforts.
+The activities required for environmental contaminant management may include, but are not limited to, analysis of Start Printed Page 16055pollution data, removal of underground storage tanks, specific cleanup activities, and field data gathering efforts.

 6. Wetland and Habitat Conservation and Restoration

 Provide services for construction, planning, and habitat monitoring and activities associated with conservation and restoration of wetland habitat.

 7. Fish Hatchery Operations